Último Dragón: World Championship Wrestling (1996–1998)

-Asai made his American debut for the World Championship Wrestling (WCW) promotion in 1996 initially under the mistranslated name "Ultimate Dragon".
+Asai made his American debut for the World Championship Wrestling (WCW) promotion in August 1996 initially under the mistranslated name "Ultimate Dragon".
 He was referred to by this name for over a year in WCW until they reverted to using his Spanish ring name.
 He quickly was pushed into the lime-light of the WCW Cruiserweight division with Sonny Onoo as his manager.
-He was instantly a heel based upon the fact he was Japanese and Sonny Onoo was his manager.
+He was instantly a heel based upon the fact he was Japanese and Onoo was his manager.
 He made his WCW pay-per view debut in 1996's Hog Wild against Rey Misterio Jr. for the WCW Cruiserweight Championship but lost.
 He got back the win at WCW World War 3 when he returned to WCW as the J-Crown champion.
 He then feuded with Dean Malenko for the WCW Cruiserweight title which he won at Starrcade 1996.

 Dragon later dropped the WCW Cruiserweight title back to Malenko but his stock was rising as he won the WCW World Television Championship from Prince Iaukea but lost it to Steven Regal.
-He then turned face by dropping Onoo as his manager and won back the WCW World Television title from Regal before losing to Alex Wright at Clash of the Champions XXXV.
+He then turned on Onoo and began a face run and (kayfabe) moved back to Mexico and regained the World Television title from Regal before losing to Alex Wright at Clash of the Champions XXXV.
 He would then win the WCW Cruiserweight title one last time from Eddie Guerrero, before losing the title on the first WCW Thunder to Juventud Guerrera.
 He then suffered an arm injury in 1998 that required surgery.
 The operation was botched, causing nerve damage.
-It was thought that this would force an end of his career and he announced his retirement.
+It was thought that this would force an end of his career and he announced his retirement in November.